 Practice the Local Language

 Knowing a few phrases in the local native language can be a wonderful way to connect with people and feel immersed in the culture.
-Here are the top fun phrases in Malay, Thai, Indonesian, Hindi and Arabic:
+Here are the top fun phrases in Malay, Thai, Hindi and Arabic:

 Malaysia – Malay

 Sila (SEE-luh): Please

 Maafkan saya (Mah’AHF-kahn SAH-yuh): I’m sorry

 Thailand – Thai